yuanchen98/CSGY-6083/README.md

 ##### Question and Answers

-1. If the user is redirected to the page show the question and all the answers replied to this question, user can post an answer to this question.
+1. If the user is redirected to the page shows the question and all the answers replied to this question, user can post an answer to this question.
 The answer body can't be empty.
 If the answer to this question, the page will alert post success and refresh the page.
 2. User can also give a like to an answer.
 Users cannot cancel their likes and each user can give only one like to each answer.
 The number on the right of the thumb icon shows the number of likes that answer receive.

 ![image-20220505233714396](./fig/image-20220505233714396.png)